RoboticExplorationLab/TinyMPC-AL/c/README.md

 - Use `slap_MatMulAdd(C, A, B, 1, 0)` instead of `slap_MatMulAB(C, A, B)`
 because the later one ignores all metadata.
 - Can use `slap_MatrixAddition(C, C, A, alp)` to bias `C = C + alp*A`.
 - Should use zero-initialization of array in global scope.
+Use `memset()` for local one.
 - Should pass by reference instead of return type
 - Linear term q, qf, r come from reference trajectories, ie. q = -Q*xref
 - MPC for LTI systems can handel all provided types of constraints.